Dining in Oregon

 Cheers for scenes like this!
 Mount Hood, viewed from Scouters Nature Park!

-We packed books and games and puzzles and snacks.
+Luckily we packed books and games and puzzles and snacks for our stay.
 And when the weather is sunny, I can read outside.
 And, there's nearby hiking.
 No complaints.

 Helping These 2